This post is based on a talk I gave at Imperial College London in 2013 for Artifact, a society run jointly with the Royal College of Art.

 3D renders are also easy for scientists working in cell biology to interpret.
 They often mimic the structures visible down a scanning electron microscope, which is often the only way that cell structures can be made visible at high resolution and in a way that easily distinguishes them from other cells.

 It is quite popular in the illustration world to draw a famous character in the style of several different illustrators.
 The point of this being that the essential visual cues that define a character are independent of the style used to represent them.
 This is a good method for illustrators and character designers to improve their skills as it helps them identify which features of a character are essential and should be kept, and which can be discarded.
 If a character is well known, viewers of the image will be able to recognise what they find familiar and draw parallels.
-The artist Nina Matsumoto is very good at this.
-Click the characters below to see her interpretations.
+These lego adverts are a great illustration of the idea.

 If we were to start from the beginning, and ignore all preconceptions about what science illustration should and shouldn't look like, what would be the key elements that make up a good science illustration.
 In effect, what are the key constraints in our brief, and what elements can we have a little more artistic license with?